Well, if there’s one thing that unifies us as parents, it’s that we all have to deal with potty-training at some point or another.

 Like a lot.

-I’ll share our experiences & our potty-training tips, but different strokes for different folks, y’know?
+I’ll share our potty-training experiences & my potty-training tips, but different strokes for different folks, y’know?

 Especially when it comes to something like potty-training.

 (If you just want to skip straight to the list of things you need to make potty-training smoother, click here.
 If you want to know about our very different potty-training experiences with our son & daughter + my potty-training tips, keep reading.)

 We have never “tried” to potty-train our kids (well, I tried for about 20 minutes, but more on that below).
 I have a 6 year old son and a 4 year old daughter.
 Our potty-training experiences with them were very different.

 Maybe I’m the only Mom in the world who feels this way, but I was never in a rush to potty-train.
 I think diapers are easy & I was never in a hurry to get out of them.
 Sure, diapers are expensive.
 But they make up for it in convenience.

 My son potty-trained around 3.5+ years old.
 There were many people who couldn’t believe we hadn’t potty-trained him before then.
 Add to that the fact that my son is absolutely huge for his age—and always has been.
 He’s an extremely tall & big little boy.
 So that just compounded everyone’s surprise that he was still in diapers at 3 years old.